BasilNjoga/100daysofcode/README.md

 ### Day twenty four(oct 25)
 wow.. i finished cs50 lecture three. and im practicing more of c. i know its a bit ancient and its holding back my javascript but i need to get this down before i get into java and i will thanks
+### Day twenty five (monday oct 26)
+i worked on the readability project. my c is getting better and though it took a while i finished it.
+#### Thoughts
+so far im making though very little progress but enough. my readability compiled and ran but it dint work with the cs50 check ill have to fix that and im so proud i did it with almost zero help i dint have to cheat even yay